 Approval of democracy

-Active civic engagement remains limited, however.
-When asked by the recent 2021 round of Afrobarometer whether they had participated in a community meeting over the past year, 27% responded “no, never,” but 43% said that they would have if the occasion had presented itself.
-The remaining 30% said they had.
-When asked if they had participated in a protest, 58% responded “no, never,” but 33% said they would have if the occasion had presented itself.
-Another more direct measure is “trust.”
-When asked if they trusted their neighbors, 58% answered affirmatively.
-Additionally, 48% said they trusted other people they knew, 58% said they trusted people from other religions, and 64% said they trusted people from other ethnic groups.
+Overall, active civic engagement remains limited.
+In the 2021 round of the Afrobarometer, 27% of respondents reported that they had not participated in a community meeting over the past year, while 43% reported that they would have if given the opportunity and only 30% of respondents reported that they had.
+In addition, 58% of respondents reported that they had not participated in a protest, while 33% reported that they would have if given the opportunity.
+Regarding trust, 58% of respondents reported that they trusted their neighbors, 48% reported that they trusted other people they knew, 58% that they trusted people from other religions and 64% that they trusted people from other ethnic groups.

 Social capital

-Despite an above-average GDP per capita of $8,625 USD (2021), Gabon continues to face a significant income inequality gap, with a Gini coefficient of 38.8 in 2017.
-Gender inequality also remains a concern, as indicated by the Gender Inequality Index of 0.541 in 2021.
-In comparison to countries with similar incomes, Gabon performs relatively poorly on both the Human Development Index (HDI) and the Human Capital Index (HCI).
-Specifically, Gabon’s HDI rank has slightly improved from 117th to 112th out of the 191 countries included in the UNDP Human Development Index for 2022.
-However, more than half (51%) of Gabon’s population identifies as poor, highlighting unmet aspirations for improved living conditions.
-In rural areas, over 50% of residents live in poverty, and their poverty is three times more severe than that of the urban poor.
-According to the World Bank, 8.1% of the population lives in extreme poverty based on the most recent data available from Gabon in 2017.
-These individuals are unable to afford enough food to meet the minimum nutritional requirements of 2,100 kcal per person per day, surviving on less than $3.65 a day at international prices adjusted for purchasing power parity.
+Despite an above-average GDP per capita of $8,420 (2023), economic growth has declined and Gabon continues to face significant income inequality, with a Gini coefficient of 38.8 in 2017, the last year for which inequality was measured this way.
+Gender inequality also remains a concern, as indicated by the country’s Gender Inequality Index score of 0.51 in 2023.
+On the African Gender Index, however, Gabon achieved the largest reported improvement in Africa, increasing its score from 0.456 in 2019 to 0.651 in 2023 (+0.195).
+Compared to countries with similar incomes, Gabon performs relatively poorly on both the Human Development Index and the Human Capital Index.
+Gabon’s HDI rank is 123rd out of 191 countries included in the UNDP Human Development Index for 2024.
+Its Inequality-adjusted HDI, which measures the loss in human development due to inequality, showed a 24.1% reduction, lowering its adjusted HDI score to 0.526 in 2022.
+Slower growth in 2023 and insufficient job creation have increased poverty.
+The share of Gabonese living under $6.85 per day (in 2017 PPP) is estimated to have reached 35% in 2023, with 855,000 people living in extreme poverty.
+More than half (51%) of Gabon’s population self-identifies as poor, highlighting unmet aspirations for improved living conditions.
+In rural areas, over half of residents live in poverty and their poverty is three times more severe than that of the urban poor.

 Socioeconomic barriers

-The standard rate of corporate income tax is 30%.
-A rate of 35% applies to oil and mining companies, while a reduced rate of 25% applies to companies holding intellectual property rights, qualified real estate companies developing urban land and low-rent housing, qualifying tourism companies, and public institutions.
+If foreign companies have a permanent establishment in Gabon, they are required to pay taxes as local companies.
+The standard corporate income tax rate is 30%.
+A rate of 35% applies to oil and mining companies, while a reduced rate of 25% applies to companies holding intellectual property rights, qualified real estate companies developing urban land and low-rent housing, qualifying tourism companies and public institutions.

-Since March 15, 2017, a special solidarity contribution has been introduced at a rate of 1% on the turnover of all companies that generate taxable income, excluding VAT, above CFA 30 million ($48,665).
-Initially non-deductible, the Gabon government has agreed to make the CSS deductible for corporate tax purposes.
-However, behind the official façade, there is an uneven playing field, where French corporations have benefited from inequalities that were amplified by the cooperation accords for many decades.
-Concessions for valuable natural resources, which represent the primary economic activity, often involved corrupt payments to government officials and a bidding process that lacked transparency.
-This process privileged insiders and cronies of the regime, particularly members of the ruling Bongo clan.
+Since March 15, 2017, a special solidarity contribution has been introduced at a rate of 1% on the turnover of all companies that generate taxable income, excluding VAT, above XAF 30 million ($48,665) per year.
+Initially non-deductible, the Gabon government has since agreed to make the special solidarity contribution (CSS) deductible for corporate tax purposes.
+Concessions for valuable natural resources, which represent the primary economic activity, often involve corrupt payments to government officials and a bidding process that lacks transparency.
+Since the 2023 coup, the Committee for the Transition and Restoration of Institutions (CTRI) has promised to tackle corruption, but – without any independent bodies capable of holding the military junta to account – it may be a case of the fox guarding the hens.

 Market organization